The action or process of releasing or being released

 “The company will soon release its new laptop, which promises to be more powerful than ever.”

-To cause to dissipate
+To eliminate or cause to dissipate

 “I need to listen to some soothing music to release all this built-up tension.”